-A highly intelligent man with fluent English, he suffers from mental health problems and has fallen into destitution.
+Livu, a highly intelligent man with fluent English, suffers from mental health problems and has fallen into destitution.

 He is amiable but hard to help.
 When his hole in the ground flooded, his sister (a teacher in the city) bought him a plot of land next to the hole and persuaded him to move there.

 So he began living in this hovel, with thirteen dogs sharing comfort and companionship – though he is unable to look after them properly.

 He also took on a donkey called Vasile, living in a shack beside his own.